Last Updated on May 26, 2022 by Thinkster

-The Thinkster Math program features personalised feedback and corrections, so that students can learn in a positive way from their errors.
+The Thinkster Math program features personalized feedback and corrections so that students can learn in a positive way from their errors.

 Many math programs offer students points and rewards for completing work.
-This might not always be enough to keep student motivated if they don’t feel that the work they are doing has value.
+This might not always be enough to keep students motivated if they don’t feel that the work they are doing has value.

-Older children can be particularly resistant to attending a center based math program, since they often feel self conscious sitting in a center full of younger children and being seen struggling with math.
-On the the Thinkster Math program, both younger students and older students love that they can work ahead of their school math while being supported in concepts that they find tricky.
+Older children can be particularly resistant to attending a center-based math program since they often feel self-conscious sitting in a center full of younger children and being seen struggling with math.
+In the Thinkster Math program, both younger students and older students love that they can work ahead of their school math while being supported in concepts that they find tricky.

-Quotes are from from Thinkster Math parents and from comments left on the below blog posts.
+Quotes are from Thinkster Math parents and from comments left on the below blog posts.

 Read more comments from Thinkster Math parents on the Verified Reviews website.

 Note: Kumon® is a registered trademark of Kumon North America, Inc. Thinkster Math is in no way affiliated to the same.

 Mathnasium® is a registered trademark of Mathnasium LLC.
 Thinkster Math is in no way affiliated to the same.

 IXL® and IXL® Learning are registered trademarks of IXL Learning, Inc. Thinkster Math is in no way affiliated with IXL Learning, Inc.